 Before we look at the benefit ages, it's important to understand how Social Security works.
 Full retirement age is the age when you become eligible to receive full Social Security benefits, but this age varies depending on your birth year.
 If you were born 1937 or earlier, for example, your full retirement age is 65.
 If you were born between 1943 and 1954, your full retirement age would be 66.
 And those born after 1960 have a full retirement age of 67.

 Overall, increased life expectancy is largely driving these changes.
 By increasing full retirement age, the hope is people will work a little longer, which could generate more tax revenue to fund the entire system.
-If you decide to collect before your full retirement age, however, it will reduce your monthly benefit.
+If you start your benefits early, they will be reduced based on the number of months for which you receive benefits before your full retirement age.

-Aside from when you decide to collect Social Security, your monthly benefit is also determined using a calculation of your lifetime earnings and your average monthly earnings during your highest-earning years over a 35-year period.
+Aside from when you decide to collect Social Security, your monthly benefit is also determined using a calculation of your covered lifetime earnings and your average monthly earnings during your highest-earning years over a 35-year period.
 You could use the SSA's retirement estimator to get a better idea of what your monthly benefit will be when you reach full retirement age.
+Notable exceptions to the types of wages covered by Social Security include earnings from certain state and local governments and from railroads.

 Collecting at Age 62